vectordotdev/vector/rfcs/2021-07-20-8288-csv-enrichment.md

 There is nothing that would prevent us from providing both options.

-### Specify the file directly in VRL without using Resorce
+### Specify the file directly in VRL without using Table

-Instead of using a separate section to specify the Resource, we could require the filename te be specified within VRL.
+Instead of using a separate section to specify the Table, we could require the filename te be specified within VRL.

 ```